-(2) The Per Share Estimated Fair Value of Options reflects the weighted average fair value of options granted on each grant date, determined using the Black-Scholes option-pricing model.

-(3) For purposes of recording stock-based compensation for grants of options to non-employees, we measure the fair value of the award on the service completion date (vesting date).
-At the end of each reporting period prior to completion of the services, we remeasure the value of any unvested portion of the option based on the then-current fair value of the option
+The Per Share Estimated Fair Value of Options reflects the weighted average fair value of options granted on each grant date, determined using the Black-Scholes option-pricing model.
+For purposes of recording stock-based compensation for grants of options to non-employees, we measure the fair value of the award on the service completion date (vesting date).
+At the end of each reporting period prior to completion of the services, we remeasure the value of any unvested portion of the option based on the then-current fair value of the option and adjust the expense accordingly.
+The weighted average fair value amounts presented in this column for grants to employees, directors and non-employees reflect only the grant-date fair value of options granted to non-employees and not any subsequently remeasured fair value of those options.

-- and adjust the expense accordingly.
-The weighted average fair value amounts presented in this column for grants to employees, directors and non-employees reflect only the grant-date fair value of options granted to non-employees and not any subsequently remeasured fair value of those options. - (4) At the time of the option grants on August 7, 2014 and August 21, 2014, our board of directors determined that the fair value of our common stock of \$0.71 per share calculated in the contemporaneous valuation as of May 23, 2014 reasonably reflected the per share fair value of common stock as of the grant date.
-However, as described below, the fair value of common stock at the date of these grants was subsequently adjusted to \$4.32 per share in connection with a retrospective fair value assessment for accounting purposes. - common stock at the date of these grants was subsequently adjusted to \$4.32 per share in connection with a retrospective fair value assessment for accounting purposes.

-At the time of the option grants on October 7, 2014, our board of directors determined that the fair value of our common stock of \$3.14 per share calculated in the contemporaneous valuation as of October 1, 2014 reasonably reflected the per share fair value of common stock as of the grant date.
+- (4) At the time of the option grants on August 7, 2014 and August 21, 2014, our board of directors determined that the fair value of our common stock of \$0.71 per share calculated in the contemporaneous valuation as of May 23, 2014 reasonably reflected the per share fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date.
+However, as described below, the fair value of common stock as of the grant date. - common stock at the date of these grants was subsequently adjusted to \$4.32 per share in connection with a retrospective fair value assessment for accounting purposes.
+(5) At the time of the option grants on October 7, 2014, our board of directors determined that the fair value of our common stock of \$3.14 per share calculated in the contemporaneous valuation as of October 1, 2014 reasonably reflected the per share fair value of common stock as of the grant date.
 However, as described below, the fair value of common stock at the date of these grants was subsequently adjusted to \$6.70 per share in connection with a retrospective fair value assessment for accounting purposes.